purpett/ListMe/README.md

 ![Code screenshot of functions about creating/editing/deleting list items](/public/images/list-items-functions.png)

-#### 4. I wrote a function whose sole purpose is updating the state.
-It gets called every time an action modifies the state:
+#### 4. I wrote a helper function to update a specific list in the state.
+It gets called every time an action has to replace one individual list in the state:

 ![Code snippet of a function that updates the state](/public/images/state-update.png)